How to Choose the Right iPhone for You in 2024

 If price is most important

 The cheapest iPhone that Apple currently sells is the iPhone SE (3rd generation).
-At $429, you get everything you need in an iPhone, without any frills.
+At $429, you get the basics without any frills.
 You don’t get Face ID (this is the only model with Touch ID), you don’t get the “edge-to-edge” display, and, at 4.7″, this display is pretty small.
-It has Apple’s A15 processor, so it is plenty fast, but the size of the display is a limiting factor.
+It has Apple’s A15 processor, so it is fast enough for basic activities, but it won’t get Apple Intelligence features.
 However, it’s a very light iPhone, and fits in even the tightest pockets.

 As you can see, Apple has a full range of price points:

-Naturally, these prices are for the base storage on the devices.
-The iPhone 15 Pro Max includes 256 GB, all other iPhone 15, iPhone 14, and iPhone 13 models start at 128 GB, while the iPhone SE only offers 64 GB storage.
+These prices are for the base storage on the devices.
+The iPhone 16 Pro Max includes 256 GB, all other iPhone 16, iPhone 15, and iPhone 14 models start at 128 GB, while the iPhone SE starts at 64 GB storage.
 Adding more storage increases the cost of the device.

-Choosing an iPhone can be a complicated calculation, because Apple has arranged the pricing so you can get a bit more features for a bit more money; it’s very tempting to think that you might want to move up one notch in the price hierarchy.
+Choosing an iPhone can be a complicated calculation, because Apple has arranged the pricing so you can get a bit more features for a bit more money; it’s very tempting to consider moving up one notch in the price hierarchy to get a newer model or a larger display.

 You should also think long term.
-The oldest model that Apple currently sells, the iPhone 13, was released in 2021.
+The oldest models that Apple currently sells, the iPhone 14 and the iPhone SE (3rd generation) were released in 2022.
 If you plan to use your new phone for several years before buying another one, bear in mind that Apple will eventually stop releasing iOS updates for that model.
 The older an iPhone model is at the time you buy it, the fewer years you’ll be able to get iOS updates—and security updates—for it.
 (See our article When does an old iPhone become unsafe to use? for more details.)

-It can also be useful to look at pricing differently.
+It can also be useful to look at pricing in a different way.
 If you’ve decided which size iPhone you want, you can then compare the prices of the different models in that size category:

 Small iPhone: